michael-tracey/discord-archiver/README.md

 3.  **Install DiscordChatExporter.Cli:**
     Follow the installation instructions on the [DiscordChatExporter releases page](https://github.com/Tyrrrz/DiscordChatExporter/releases).
 Make sure the `DiscordChatExporter.Cli` executable is in your system's PATH or provide the path to it in the `.env` file.

+## Getting a Discord Bot Token

+To use this script, you need a Discord bot token.
+Follow these steps to create a bot and get a token:

+1.  **Go to the Discord Developer Portal:**
+    Open your web browser and navigate to the [Discord Developer Portal](https://discord.com/developers/applications).

+2.  **Create a New Application:**
+    - Click the "New Application" button.
+    - Give your application a name (e.g., "Discord Archiver") and click "Create".

+3.  **Create a Bot:**
+    - In the left-hand menu, click on "Bot".
+    - Click the "Add Bot" button and confirm by clicking "Yes, do it!".

+4.  **Get the Bot Token:**
+    - Under the "Token" section, click the "Copy" button to copy the bot token.
+    - **Important:** Keep this token secure and do not share it with anyone.

+5.  **Enable Privileged Gateway Intents:**
+    - On the same "Bot" page, scroll down to the "Privileged Gateway Intents" section.
+    - Enable the "SERVER MEMBERS INTENT" and "MESSAGE CONTENT INTENT".

+6.  **Invite the Bot to Your Server:**
+    - In the left-hand menu, click on "OAuth2" and then "URL Generator".
+    - Under "Scopes", select `bot`.
+    - Under "Bot Permissions", select the following permissions:
+        - `Read Messages/View Channels`
+        - `Send Messages`
+        - `Manage Channels`
+        - `Read Message History`
+        - `Attach Files`
+    - Copy the generated URL and paste it into your web browser to invite the bot to your server.

 ## Usage

 1.  **Create a `.env` file:**